brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 module.exports = ReposService;
 ```

 Inside the `ReposService` add an `async` method called `createWebhook`.
-To use this api we need to provide the `url` where we will be listening for webhook events, and an array of the [events
+For this api we need to provide the `url` where we will be listening for webhook events, and an array of the [events
 that will trigger webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads).
 The format of the webhook payload can come in 2 flavors, `json` or `form`.
-The rest api defaults to `form`, we are going to override this and use `json` instead as a default.
+The rest api defaults to `form`, we are going to override this and use `json` instead.

 ```js
   async createWebhook(hookUrl, events, contentType = "json") {